altinokdarici/blog/src/content/blog/shared-instance-that-leaked-user-data/index.md

 ─────────────────────────────────────────────────────────────────────►

 Request A (User 123, gold tier):
-  │ setContext(123, 'gold')
+  │ setUser(123, 'gold')
   │ await db.orders.findMany(...)  ← yields to event loop
   │                                                    │ returns orders for...
 User 456?

 Request B (User 456, bronze tier):
-            │ setContext(456, 'bronze')  ← overwrites shared instance state
+            │ setUser(456, 'bronze')  ← overwrites shared instance state
             │ await db.orders.create(...)
             │                            │ returns
 ```

-Request A calls `setContext` with User 123, then hits an `await`.
-While the database query is in flight, Request B arrives and calls `setContext` with User 456.
+Request A calls `setUser` with User 123, then hits an `await`.
+While the database query is in flight, Request B arrives and calls `setUser` with User 456.
 The shared instance now holds User 456's context.

 When Request A's database query completes and the code continues, `this.userId` is `456`, not `123`.
 If there's any subsequent operation in Request A that reads from the shared instance, it uses the wrong user's data.